What are National Insurance classes?

 Class 3 National Insurance contributions are those that you can pay voluntarily.
-You may opt to do this if you have gaps in your record from previous years.
+You might opt to do this if you have gaps in your record from previous years.

-If students don't do paid work, they are not credited with NICs for the years they are studying.
+If students don't do paid work, they're not credited with NICs for the years they are studying.

-This creates a 'gap' in their contributions record, though most will still work for enough years after qualifying to merit a full state pension.
+This creates a gap in their contributions record, although most will still work for enough years after qualifying to merit a full state pension.

-But you should consider making voluntary Class 3 contributions, as extensive gaps in your record may deprive you of some benefits.
+But you should consider making voluntary Class 3 contributions, as extensive gaps in your record might deprive you of some benefits.

 National Insurance credits